imteekay/crafting-frontend/interviews/system-design.md

 Identify the key components of the product and how they are related to each other

-- Separation of Concerns
+- Separation of Concerns: draw the rectangles and the interactions between them
   - Client
     - User interface, design system components
     - "Controller" (performs the request, 'store' data in the client, provide the data to the UI)
     - Store: states and data from the server
-  - Server: API (HTTP/WebSocket)\*
+  - Server: API (HTTP/WebSocket)
   - Interaction between components: show the interaction with arrows
-- API requests it should handle\*
-  - HTTP methods: put, post, get
-  - WebSockets
-  - Basic payload
-    - Data contract
 - Managing state / Data model
   - What are the states involved in the problem?
   - Where do we store the client state?
   - User behavior: e.g. Open dialog, click buttons, click a link, comment, create a post
   - Managing URL: depending on the url, it will fetch something else

+## Data Model

+Describe the various data entities, the fields they contain and which component(s) they belong to

+- Server data: usually from a database
+- Client data
+  - Persistent data: it has to be sent to the server and saved into a database
+    - Real database - request
+  - Ephemeral data: temporary state that lasts for a short time
+    - local storage: only for the specific device
+    - web storage: small data
+    - indexed DB: more complex DB

+## Interface Definition (API)

+- API requests it should handle
+  - HTTP methods: put, post, get
+  - WebSockets
+  - Basic payload
+    - Data contract

-## Interface Definition
+## Interface Definition (UI)

 - UI / mockup for the problem
   - UI